misiektoja/spotify_profile_monitor/docs/usage.md

 For example, `spotify_profile_monitor --doctor TARGET` becomes `python3 spotify_profile_monitor.py --doctor TARGET` with the manual script.

+The manual-script prefix names the file rather than its path, so run it from the directory holding `spotify_profile_monitor.py`.
+From another directory, use the full path instead, for example `python3 /opt/spotify-profile-monitor/spotify_profile_monitor.py --doctor TARGET`.
+The commands the tool prints after setup and Doctor use the same short form.

 Throughout this page `<spotify_target>` means any accepted target form: a complete Spotify profile URL, a `spotify:user:` URI or a bare user ID.

 See [Installation](installation.md) for setup, optional dependencies and upgrade commands.